fabriguespe/crypto-joker/README.md

-# XMTP GPT Bot Starter
+# Crypro Joker Bot

+Go to [BotKit](https://github.com/fabriguespe/botkit) to learn more